stephaniechatat/CIDM6325/week2/docs/PRD.md

 - **FR-005: AI Summarizer (Lightweight)** passes when Near Match results include a 2–3 sentence summary that references available substitutions without introducing any unsupported rules.

-- **FR-006: Error Handling** passes when the system:
-1) Displays a clear and user-friendly message if no Cook Now or Near Match recipes are available.
-2) Excludes recipes containing expired ingredients and clearly explains why in the Evidence Drawer.
+- **FR-006: Error Handling** passes when the system displays a user-friendly message if no Cook Now or Near Match recipes are available and excludes recipes containing expired ingredients with an explanation in the Evidence Drawer.

 ## 11. Success Metrics